coderdojobraga/bokken/README.md

 bin/setup
 ```

-If you want use different ENV variables, you have to export the `.env`.
-You can do that using [direnv](https://direnv.net/).
+If you want use different ENV variables, you have to export the `.env.dev`.
+You
+can do that using [direnv](https://direnv.net/).

 ### :hammer: Development